-- Extend scope of product testing to cover larger DC solar home system kits [ongoing]: Lighting Global is engaged with the IEC to update IEC TS 62257-9-6 in the spirit of the successful work we completed on IEC TS 62257-9-5, Edition 2.0 (the Technical Specification for off-grid lighting), which will result in a unified framework for preconfigured solar products and kits ranging from 0 100 W. The scope of this work includes developing a modified version of the QA framework for larger kits, pilot testing the extended framework, and formally submitting it for approval through the IEC.
-Lighting Global plans to employ the same set of QA principles that we have used for pico-power products to develop standards for the solar home system market, while continuing to use stakeholder consultations and feedback from the field to inform the process.
-Note that the Lighting Global, Lighting Africa, Lighting Asia, and Lighting MENA programs are in the process of determining the range of system sizes that will be covered by the program; it is possible that the largest system size covered under the program will be set at a threshold that is lower than 100 watts (e.g. the upper bound could be 50 watts or some other level).
-The respective programs will consider market needs, program resources, and stakeholder input when making this decision. - Build test lab capacity for testing larger solar home system kits [planned]: In parallel with developing new test standards, the test labs that will measure system quality and performance need to be identified and prepared.
-We plan to both expand the network of test labs to include labs that already have capabilities in this area and build the capacity of labs that thus far have focused on pico-power lighting systems.

-• Measure and report auxiliary power capabilities for pico-power products [planned]: The work we complete in support of solar home system (SHS) testing will result in better methods for estimating the level of service available to users who plug their own appliances (like mobile phones) into the full range of pico-power systems.
+- Extend scope of product testing to cover larger DC SHS kits [ongoing]: Lighting Global is working to develop test methods and standards for plug-and-play DC solar home system kits.
+It is anticipated that these methods will be submitted as a revision of IEC TS 62257-9-6.
+The effort is being carried out in the spirit of the successful work we completed on IEC TS 62257-9-5, Edition 2.0 (the Technical Specification for off-grid lighting), and it draws from a number of relevant existing methods and standards.
+Once complete, this will result in a unified framework for preconfigured solar products and kits ranging from 0 to 100 W. The scope of this work includes developing a modified version of the QA framework for larger SHS kits, pilot testing the extended framework, and formally submitting it for approval through the IEC.
+Lighting Global is employing the same set of QA principles used for picopower products to develop standards for the SHS market, while continuing to use stakeholder consultations and feedback from the field to inform the process. - Build test lab capacity for testing larger SHS kits [ongoing]: In parallel with developing new test standards, the test labs that will measure system quality and performance need to be identified and prepared.
+We plan to both expand the network of test labs to include labs that already have capabilities in this area and build the capacity of labs that thus far have focused on pico-power lighting systems. - Measure and report auxiliary power capabilities for pico-power products [ongoing]: The work we complete in support of SHS testing will result in better methods for estimating the level of service available to users who plug their own appliances (like mobile phones) into the full range of pico-power systems.
 One focus of this effort will be incorporating measurements of auxiliary power capabilities in all products (not just SHS).
 A key challenge to this effort is establishing an effective and clear way of communicating the capabilities in light of the wide diversity of power consumption for mobile devices and the impact of user behavior on performance.